camunda/camunda-docs-manual/content/update/patch-level.md

 These patches replace the AngularJS libraries with XLTS for AngularJS.
 Where AngularJS was licensed entirely under the MIT license, XLTS for AngularJS licenses additional parts under the XLTS for AngularJS – EULA.
 By downloading and using Camunda with XLTS for AngularJS, you agree to the terms of the XLTS for AngularJS – EULA.
 Please see our [third-Party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#xlts-for-angularjs" >}}) for details and the terms of the EULA.

+## 7.16.12 to 7.16.13

+### Discontinue Camunda H2 console web app

+The Camunda Platform 7.16.13 release removes the H2 console application from the Tomcat and WildFly distributions.
+There will not be any further releases of the Camunda H2 console web app going forward.

+#### Removed the H2 console app from Camunda distributions

+The H2 console web app was included in all Camunda Tomcat and WildFly distributions.
+Considering H2 is widely discouraged for use in production, this web app was only ever meant as a development and debugging tool.
+Including it in a ready-to-use distribution means an additional step for end users since the app should be removed before using the Camunda distribution in production.

+#### End of life for the Camunda H2 console web app project

+Going forward we will not further develop the Camunda H2 console app.
+This also means there will not be any more releases for this project.
+If you need to connect to the default file-based H2 database during development, we encourage you to use third-party tools like [DBeaver](https://dbeaver.io/).

 # Full Distribution

 This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
 In this case you need to update the libraries and applications installed inside the application server.